Spencer Torkelson Player Props: Tigers vs. Cardinals

 Cardinals Pitching Rankings

-- The pitching staff for the Cardinals has a collective 9.3 K/9, the ninth-best in the league.

-- The Cardinals have a 4.62 team ERA that ranks 20th across all league pitching staffs.
+- The Cardinals' 4.62 team ERA ranks 21st across all league pitching staffs.

-- Cardinals pitchers combine to allow 39 total home runs at a rate of 1.2 per game (to rank 17th in the league).
+- Cardinals pitchers combine to rank 17th in baseball in home runs surrendered (39 total, 1.1 per game).

-- Wainwright takes the mound for his first start of the season for the Cardinals.
+- Matz makes the start for the Cardinals, his seventh of the season.
+He is 0-4 with a 6.39 ERA and 31 strikeouts in 31 2/3 innings pitched.

 © 2023 Data Skrive.
 All rights reserved.